Living Memorial: protecting our environment for future generations

 It is a common myth that cremated ashes put back into the ground will nourish new life.
 Most people are unaware that the cremated remains are in fact toxic to our environment.

-Whether you want to plant a living memorial for your loved one or scatter their ashes across a special place, our unique soil blend helps you usher them into a new life that is safe for the environment.
+Whether you want to plant a living memorial for your loved one or scatter their ashes across a special place, our unique products help you usher them into a new life that is safe for the environment.

 Shop Now